Professional Dispositions Policy

 |Reading Specialist||READ 5423||READ 5513||READ 5463*|

-When any dispositional concerns arise, the faculty or staff member completes a Professional Dispositions Assessment Rubric (PDAR) according to the procedures outlined below.
+A Professional Dispositions Assessment Rubric (PDAR) is used by instructors for some courses to assess all students, and it is also used when any other dispositional concerns arise.
+When dispositional concerns arise, any faculty or staff member may complete a PDAR at any time.
 On the PDAR, each of the ten dispositional criteria is evaluated using a four-point rubric (i.e., Improvement Needed, Developing, Proficient, Accomplished, or Not Applicable).
-The faculty or staff member should also include comments related to the events that lead to the completion of the PDAR.
+The faculty or staff member should also include comments related to the events that led to the completion of the PDAR.
+To request a PDAR form, contact TWU EPP Data Coordinator Marcus Rodriguez (firstname.lastname@example.org) with the subject line “TWU EPP Professional Disposition Rubric Request”.

 Depending on the nature of the dispositional concern, a range of options, including removal from the educator preparation program (EPP), may be considered.
 The instructor, staff member, or field supervisor identifying a deficiency or behavior inconsistent with established dispositions for teaching will follow these procedures: